 If you don’t have a pension and you want to contribute to one, the first step is to speak to your employer if you are working to check if you have been enrolled in a workplace scheme.
 Otherwise, you can set up a Self-Invested Personal Pension (SIPP) and choose the underlying investments yourself.
 Read our guide to the SIPP market for advice on finding a cheap DIY pension.

-Alternatively, you could join a low cost pension scheme offered by one of the robo-advice firms, such as Moneyfarm (read our full Moneyfarm pension review), that selects the investments on your behalf.
+Alternatively, you could join a low-cost pension scheme offered by one of the robo-advice firms, such as Wealthify, Moneyfarm or Nutmeg that selects the investments on your behalf.